SirDigo/fictionarie-app/README.md

 # README

-Fictionarie_ Is an app for people looking to write off of a prompt that updates daily.
+Fictionarie_ Is an app for people looking to write daily stories using a daily prompt.

 ## Versions